Ferrimagnetism

-A ferrimagnetic material is a material that has populations of atoms with opposing magnetic moments, as in antiferromagnetism, but these moments are unequal in magnitude so a spontaneous magnetization remains.
+A ferrimagnetic material is a material that has populations of atoms with opposing magnetic moments, as in antiferromagnetism, but these moments are unequal in magnitude, so a spontaneous magnetization remains.
 This can for example occur when the populations consist of different atoms or ions (such as Fe2+ and Fe3+).

-Ferrimagnetism has often been confused with ferromagnetism.
-The oldest known magnetic substance, magnetite (Fe3O4), was classified as a ferromagnet before Louis Néel discovered ferrimagnetism in 1948.
-Since the discovery, numerous uses have been found for ferrimagnetic materials, such as hard drive platters and biomedical applications.
+Like ferromagnetic substances, ferrimagnetic substances are attracted by magnets and can be magnetized to make permanent magnets.
+The oldest known magnetic substance, magnetite (Fe3O4), is ferrimagnetic, but was classified as a ferromagnet before Louis Néel discovered ferrimagnetism in 1948.
+Since the discovery, numerous uses have been found for ferrimagnetic materials, such as hard-drive platters and biomedical applications.

+When the material is amorphous one talks of sperimagnetism.

 History

 Until the twentieth century, all naturally occurring magnetic substances were called ferromagnets.
 In 1936, Louis Néel published a paper proposing the existence of a new form of cooperative magnetism he called antiferromagnetism.
 While working with Mn2Sb, French physicist Charles Guillaud discovered that the current theories on magnetism were not adequate to explain the behavior of the material, and made a model to explain the behavior.
 In 1948, Néel published a paper about a third type of cooperative magnetism, based on the assumptions in Guillaud's model.
 He called it ferrimagnetism.
 In 1970, Néel was awarded for his work in magnetism with the Nobel Prize in Physics.